 If you have experienced adverse effects or complications of Taxotere chemotherapy, chances are your spouse has also suffered.
 Seeing someone you love struggling with a debilitating medical condition is devastating.
-You’re not the only one who might be entitled to compensation for the harm you’ve suffered.
-Your spouse could file a loss of consortium claim to compensate them for loss of consortium.
+You’re not the only one who might be entitled to compensation for your harm.
+Your spouse could file a loss of consortium claim to compensate them for the loss of consortium.

 What Does Loss of Consortium Mean?

-Loss of consortium is a type of claim a person can file if their spouse has been killed or injured because of someone else’s misconduct.
-If you sustained an injury, disease, or side effects from taking Taxotere and it directly affects your spouse’s relationship with you, they might be able to file a loss of consortium claim to seek compensation for their losses.
+Loss of consortium is a claim a person can file if their spouse has been killed or injured because of someone else’s misconduct.
+Suppose you sustained an injury, disease, or side effects from taking Taxotere that directly affects your spouse’s relationship with you.
+In that case, they might be able to file a loss of consortium claim to seek compensation for their losses.

 However, your spouse can’t file a loss of consortium claim independently.
 They can only pursue compensation if you file a claim for your Taxotere complications.
 Although the loss of consortium claim is separate from your product liability claim, you must file yours before your spouse can file theirs.